YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/07_binders.rst

 Final Product
 -------------

-In the screenshot, you can see that we now have a very full dashboard with data from GitHub, Twitter, the YUI blog, YouTube, and YUI Gallery.
+In the screenshot, you can see that we now have a full dashboard with data from GitHub, Twitter, the YUI blog, YouTube, and YUI Gallery.
 You can also see the icon **⟲**, which uses binders to refresh data when clicked.